|Updated: Apr 2016

 Theme 1: People and Urban Mobility will seek to understand what drives and shapes the demand for mobility both by individuals and by businesses, and how the availability of transportation affects their life choices such as housing, work, and educational or recreational options.

-MIT Investigator(s): Moshe BEN-AKIVA (LEAD), Joseph FERREIRA, Emilio FRAZZOLI, Marta GONZALEZ, Li-Shiuan PEH, Christopher ZEGRAS, Jinhua ZHAO
+MIT Investigator(s): Moshe BEN-AKIVA (LEAD), Joseph FERREIRA, Christopher ZEGRAS, Li-Shiuan PEH

 Develop and integrate state-of-the-art behavioral models with simulation tools to predict the impact of different mobility portfolios, including flexible mobility on demand services and autonomous mobility, on travel demand and activities, both for passengers and freight, and on transportation networks and land-use.